 Cut each biscuits into four pieces.
 In a medium sized bowl, add one cup brown sugar and four teaspoon ground cinnamon.
 Mix well, then dip few pieces of biscuit at a time, start layering prepared pan.
 Once you are about halfway through stop.

-Place butter and sugar in a medium sized heavy bottom sauce pan.
+Place butter and the other cup of sugar in a medium sized heavy bottom sauce pan.
 Melt butter and sugar over medium heat until completely melted.

 Drizzle one thirds of the sauce over the prepared biscuits.
 Then repeat the process with the remaining biscuit and layer over the buttered sauce.
 Next drizzle over two thirds of the sauce.
 Leave the rest of the sauce for later use.
 Arrange pan in the center of the preheated oven.